 Posted On March 17, 2022 Consumer Privacy & Data Breaches

-March 17, 2022 – Recently, Bonita Springs Utilities, Inc. (“Bridgestone”) appears to have been the victim of a ransomware attack carried out by the LockBit ransomware gang.
-While the company has yet to identify whether consumer or employee information was compromised as a result of a data breach involving IberiaBank and Technology Management Resources, Inc. It is essential those who receive a data breach notification from Bonita Springs Utilities understand what is at risk.
-The data breach lawyers at Console & Associates, P.C. are actively investigating the Bonita Springs Utilities data breach on behalf of people whose information was exposed.
-As a part of our investigation, we are providing free consultations to anyone affected by the breach who is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from one of the companies involved.
+March 17, 2022 – Recently, Bridgestone Americas, Inc. (“Bridgestone”) appears to have been the victim of a ransomware attack carried out by the LockBit ransomware gang.
+While the company has yet to identify whether consumer or employee information was compromised as a result of the cyberattack, Bridgestone has begun an investigation into the incident.
+It is essential those who receive a data breach notification from Bridgestone understand what is at risk.
+The data breach lawyers at Console & Associates, P.C. are actively investigating the Bridgestone data breach on behalf of people whose information may have been exposed.
+As a part of our investigation, we are providing free consultations to anyone who learns they were affected by the breach and is interested in learning more about the risks of identity theft, what they can do to protect themselves, and what their legal options may be to obtain compensation from Bridgestone.

 In 2021, there were 1,862 data breaches affecting more than 189,000,000 individuals.
 Victims of identity theft spend, on average, 200 hours and more than $1,300 recovering their identity.
 Many of these victims also suffer credit damage, emotional distress, and may even end up with a criminal record.
 Taking immediate action is the best way to prevent the worst consequences of a data breach.

-When you allowed BSU access to your personal data, you may not have known about the company’s relationship with IberiaBank and TMR.
-Regardless, you assumed that BSU and the company’s it contracts with would do everything possible to keep your data secure.
-However, news of the BSU data breach raises some very serious questions about the data security measures and whether the company could have done more to prevent this type of cyber-attack.
+When you allowed Bridgestone access to your personal data, you trusted the company to keep your sensitive information safe.
+However, news of the Bridgestone data breach raises some very serious questions about the company’s data security measures and whether the company could have done more to prevent this type of cyber-attack.

 Consumers whose personal, identifying, financial or healthcare-related data was compromised in a data breach can pursue legal action against a company that misused or mishandled their information.
-However, the investigation into the Bonita Springs Utilities breach is only in its beginning phases.
-For that reason, it is too early to tell if any of the companies involved were legally responsible for the breach.
-However, our data breach attorneys are investigating the Bonita Springs Utilities security breach to determine the potential legal remedies of those affected.
-Of course, data breaches involving multiple companies, all of which had access to (and a responsibility to maintain) consumer data, are especially complex.
+However, the investigation into the Bridgestone breach is only in its beginning phases.
+For that reason, it is too early to tell what information, if any, was compromised and whether Bridgestone could be legally responsible for the breach.
+However, our data breach attorneys are investigating the Bridgestone security breach to determine the potential legal remedies of those affected.

-If you have questions about your ability to pursue a data breach class action lawsuit in the wake of the BSU breach, contact a data breach attorney as soon as possible.
+If you have questions about your ability to pursue a data breach class action lawsuit against Bridgestone, contact a data breach attorney as soon as possible.

 Bridgestone has not yet sent out data breach notifications, as the scope of the breach is still under investigation.
-However, if you receive a data breach notification from BSU in the coming weeks, it means your personal data was among that which was compromised in the recent cyberattack.
+However, if you receive a data breach notification from Bridgestone in the future, it means your personal data was among that which was compromised in the recent cyberattack.
 It also means a cybercriminal may have had access to—and may have stolen—your personal data.
 Given the risks involved, if you are notified that your data was leaked, it is important you remain vigilant by taking the following steps:

 At Console & Associates, P.C., our consumer privacy lawyers monitor all security and data breaches to help affected consumers pursue their legal remedies.
 We offer free consultations to victims of data breaches and can explain your rights in clear, understandable terms so you can make an informed decision about how to proceed with your case.
-If you’ve been affected by the BSU data breach or any other data security incident, Console & Associates, P.C., will investigate your case at no charge and offer you thorough advice about how to most effectively proceed with your case.
+If you learn that you were affected by the Bridgestone data breach or any other data security incident, Console & Associates, P.C., will investigate your case at no charge and offer you thorough advice about how to most effectively proceed with your case.
 If you decide to bring a case, we only get paid if you do.
 If your claim is successful, any legal fees are either paid by the defendant or come out of the funds recovered from the defendant.
 If your claim doesn’t result in a recovery, you will pay nothing.